JetBrains/teamcity-documentation/topics/agent-cloud-profile.md

 [//]: # (title: Agent Cloud Profile)
 [//]: # (auxiliary-id: Agent Cloud Profile)

+A _cloud profile_ is a collection of settings for TeamCity to start virtual machines with installed TeamCity agents on-demand while distributing a build queue.
+Configuring a cloud provider profile is one of the steps required to [enable agent cloud integration](teamcity-integration-with-cloud-solutions.md) between TeamCity and a cloud provider.
+The settings of profiles slightly vary depending on the cloud type.

 On this page:

 <tag-list of="chapter" mode="tree" depth="4"/>

-A _cloud profile_ is a collection of settings for TeamCity to start virtual machines with installed TeamCity agents on\-demand while distributing a build queue.
-Configuring a cloud provider profile is one of the steps required to [enable agent cloud integration](teamcity-integration-with-cloud-solutions.md) between TeamCity and a cloud provider.
-The settings of profiles slightly vary depending on the cloud type.

 <tip>